mjfrigaard/katacoda-scenarios/format-shape-data/step11.md

 # Creating new variables based on multiple conditions

-The `dplyr::if_else()` function works well with `dplyr::mutate()` for creating new variables based on a single condition, but sometimes we want to create new variables based on the values in more than one column (i.e. multiple conditions).
+The `dplyr::if_else()` function works well with `dplyr::mutate()` for creating new variables based on a single condition, but sometimes we want to create new variables based on the values in more than one column (i.e., multiple conditions).

-In this case, we can combine `dplyr::mutate()` wjth `dplyr::case_when()` to create new variables based on multiple conditions.
+In this case, we can combine `dplyr::mutate()` with `dplyr::case_when()` to create new variables based on multiple conditions.
 These functions work together with the following arguments.

 ### Using `dplyr::case_when()` with `dplyr::mutate()`